Charles Lennox, 2nd Duke of Richmond: 2nd Duke of Richmond's XI

 Records have survived of four matches played by Richmond's team in the 1727 season.
-Two were against Gage's XI and two against an XI raised by the Surrey patron Alan Brodrick These last two games are highly significant because Richmond and Brodrick drew up Articles of Agreement beforehand to determine the rules that must apply in their contests.
+Two were against Gage's XI and two against an XI raised by the Surrey patron Alan Brodrick.
+These last two games are highly significant because Richmond and Brodrick drew up Articles of Agreement beforehand to determine the rules that must apply in their contests.
 These were itemised in sixteen points.
-It is believed that this was the first time that rules (or some part of the rules as in this case) were formally agreed upon, although rules as such definitely existed.
+It is believed that this was the first time that rules (or some part of the rules, as in this case) were formally agreed upon, although rules as such definitely existed.
 The first full codification of the Laws of Cricket was done in 1744.
-In early times, the rules would be agreed upon orally and were subject to local variations; this syndrome was also evident in football until the FA was founded, especially regarding the question of handling the ball.
-Essentially the articles of agreement focused on residential qualifications and ensuring that there was no dissent by any player other than the two captains.
+In early times, the rules would be agreed upon orally, and were subject to local variations; this syndrome was also evident in football until the FA was founded, especially regarding the question of handling the ball.
+Essentially, the Articles of Agreement focused on residential qualifications, and ensuring that there was no dissent by any player other than the two captains.

-In 1728, Richmond's Sussex played twice against Edwin Stead's Kent and lost both matches, "(Kent's) men have been too expert for those of Sussex".
-In 1730, Richmond's team played two matches against Gage's XI and another match against a Surrey XI backed by a Mr Andrews of Sunbury.
+In 1728, Richmond's Sussex played twice against Edwin Stead's Kent, and lost both matches.A contemporary source stated that: "(Kent's) men have been too expert for those of Sussex".
+In 1730, Richmond's XI played two matches against Gage's XI, and another match against Surrey, who were backed by a Mr Andrews of Sunbury-on-Thames.
 Richmond lost to Andrews.
 The second of his matches against Gage, due to be played at The Dripping Pan, near Lewes, was "put off on account of Waymark, the Duke's man, being ill".